Graph Classification with 2D Convolutional Neural Networks: Proposed method

+\textbf{Overview}.
 We propose a simple approach to turn a graph into a multi-channel image-like structure suitable to be processed by a traditional 2D CNN.
-The process (summarized in Figure \ref{fig:overview}) can be broken down into 3 steps: \begin{enumerate} \item graph node embedding, \item embedding space compression, \item repeated extraction of 2D slices from the compressed space and computation of a 2D histogram for each slice. \end{enumerate} The ``image'' representation of the graph is finally given by the stack of its 2D histograms (each histogram making for a channel).
+The process (summarized in Fig. \ref{fig:overview}) can be broken down into 3 steps: (1) graph node embedding, (2) embedding space compression, (3) repeated extraction of 2D slices from the compressed space and computation of a 2D histogram for each slice.

+The ``image'' representation of the graph is finally given by the stack of its 2D histograms (each histogram making for a channel).
 Note that the dimensionality of the final representation of a graph does not depend on its number of nodes or edges.
-Big and small graphs are represented by images of the same size.\\
+Big and small graphs are represented by images of the same size.

-Our method addresses the limitations of graph kernels (in \textbf{bold}) in the following ways:
+Our method addresses the limitations of graph kernels in the following ways:

-\textbf{L1}.
+\textit{L1}.
 By converting all graphs in a given dataset to representations of the same dimensionality, and by using a classical 2D CNN architecture for processing those graph representations, our method offers \textit{constant time} complexity at the instance level, and \textit{linear time} complexity at the dataset level.
-Moreover, state-of-the-art node embeddings can be obtained for a given graph in \textit{linear time} w.r.t. the number of nodes in the graph, for instance with \texttt{node2vec} \citep{grover2016node2vec}. \\ \textbf{L2}.
-Thanks to the 2D CNN classifier, features are learned directly from the raw data during training to optimize performance on the downstream task. \\ \textbf{L3}.
-Our approach capitalizes on state-of-the-art graph node embedding techniques that capture both local and global properties of graphs.
-In addition, we remove the need for handcrafted features.
+Moreover, state-of-the-art node embeddings can be obtained for a given graph in \textit{linear time} w.r.t. the number of nodes in the graph, for instance with \texttt{node2vec} \cite{grover2016node2vec}.